tatethurston/TwirpScript/README.md

 console.log(otherHat);
 ```

-In addtion to `baseUrl`, `headers` can also be set at via _global configuration_ or _call site configuration_. `headers` defines key value pairs that become HTTP headers for the RPC:
+In addition to `baseUrl`, `headers` can also be set at via _global configuration_ or _call site configuration_. `headers` defines key value pairs that become HTTP headers for the RPC:

 ```ts
 import { client } from "twirpscript";